wavemotion-dave/GimliDS/README.md

 # GimliDS
 ![image](./arm9/gfx_data/intro.png)

-SpeccyDS is a C64 Emulator for the DS/DSi
+GimliDS is a C64 Emulator for the DS/DSi

 Coming soon!